unep-grid/helm-charts/README.md

   cert-manager jetstack/cert-manager \
   --namespace cert-manager \
   --create-namespace \
-  --version v1.12.3 \
+  --version v1.13.0 \
   --set installCRDs=true \
   --wait
 ```

-In order to begin issuing certificates, an `Issuer`/`ClusterIssuer` resource needs to be set up.
+To begin issuing certificates, an `Issuer`/`ClusterIssuer` resource needs to be set up.
 ClusterIssuers for Let's Encrypt (staging and production) are available in `./utilities/cert_manager/`.
 Both of these ClusterIssuers are configured to use the [HTTP01](https://cert-manager.io/docs/configuration/acme/http01/) challenge provider.
 `spec.acme.email` must be filled before deploying these manifests in the cluster.
 The email is required by Let's Encrypt and used for certificate expiration and update notifications.